 Mathematical skill number Opportunities for skills development and independent thinking MS 0.3 Students could use data on mass and mass change during heating to estimate the percentage water and organic matter composition of soil.
 MS 1.1 Students could demonstrate appropriate numbers of significant figures in calculations of soil water and organic matter content.
-MS 2.4 Students could use data and the Universal Soil Loss Equation to estimate rates of soil loss.
+MS 2.4 Students could use the Universal Soil Loss Equation to assess the effectiveness of soil conservation programmes.
 MS 3.2 Students could demonstrate their ability to use data presented in a number of formats and be able to use these data, eg soil erosion rates presented in graphs, tables and formulae.